p4cyber/p4cyber/README.md

 Important legal notice: This FAQ is informational and not legal advice.
 Testers must ensure they comply with local laws and their service providers’ terms of service.

+---

+### License & Reverse-Engineering Notice (Alpha)

+The P4Cyber alpha client is provided for testing purposes only and is considered **proprietary software** for the duration of the alpha.
+The definitive licensing model (including any open-source components) will be announced when we enter the beta release.

+By participating in this alpha test, you are requested to refrain from:
+- reverse engineering, decompiling, disassembling, or attempting to recover source code;
+- copying, modifying, redistributing, or creating derivative works from the alpha binaries or packages;
+- using the software in ways that violate applicable laws or your provider’s terms of service.

+If you have questions or need explicit permission (for example for integration/testing purposes), please contact us.